ylasgamers/web3.eth.py/VanityETH/README.md

+- Generate Random ETH Address With Privatekey Only + Have Logger Text Version
-# Generate Random ETH Address & Privatekey
+- Generate Random ETH Address With 12 Word Phrase/Mnemonic & Privatekey Only + Have Logger Text Version